 Psychomotor skills are first demonstrated by the laboratory instructor (theory is reinforced during laboratory sessions).
 Under the direction of the laboratory instructor, the student will practice with peers the skill demonstrated by the instructor.
 The student will be given a reasonable amount of time to practice the demonstrated proficiencies.
 After the student has had time to perfect the practiced proficiencies, the student is then required: 1) it is the responsibility of the student to schedule time for evaluation by the laboratory instructor; 2) if the student is unable to pass the proficiency evaluation(s), the laboratory instructor will remediate the student; 3) after remediation, the student would again follow steps one through three.
 If the student passes the skills proficiency evaluation(s), he/she may perform those proficiencies in the clinical setting under the supervision of the clinical instructor.
-If the student passes the proficiency evaluation(s), he/she may perform the clinical skill with minimal supervision of the clinical instructor.
-If the student is unable to pass the skill proficiency(s), the student must schedule time with the laboratory instructor for remediation of the failed proficiency(s).
+If the student must schedule time with the laboratory instructor for remediation of the failed proficiency(s).
+After remediation, the student would again follow steps one through time with the laboratory instructor for remediation of the failed proficiency(s).
+After remediation, the student is unable to pass the skill proficiency for remediation of the failed proficiency(s).
 After remediation, the student would again follow steps one through five and repeat the entire evaluation process.

 After meeting with the Program Director and faculty, the student will be given a copy of the Counseling/Remedial Study Form which explicitly discribes area(s) needed to be remediated and methods of remediation to be done.
 A copy of the form will also be place in the student's file.
 (Appendix F) In the event the student requires accommodated services, the student will be directed to the office of disability services.
 Please refer to the services for individuals with disabilities policy.
+Reviewed summer 2025